 Christine K. Wagner

-Christine K. Wagner is the Associate Vice Provost for Faculty Development, as well as a Professor in the Department of Psychology.
+Christine K. Wagner is the Interim Vice Provost and Dean of the Graduate School, as well as a Professor in the Department of Psychology.